Agenda: 2013 Policy Summit on Housing, Human Capital, and Inequality

 In a Pinch: Access to Affordable Short-Term Credit

 Access to mainstream sources of consumer credit is a challenge for many low- and moderate-income households.
-To meet gaps in monthly expenses and income, some turn to small dollar credit products such as payday loans.
-While these products do fill consumer needs, it is often at a high cost to borrowers.
-Panelists in this session will discuss why consumers use these products despite the costs; the availability of small dollar credit products and the impact of regulation on them; and some innovative and more affordable approaches to fulfilling the short-term credit needs of consumers.
+To fill gaps in monthly expenses and income, some turn to small dollar credit products such as payday loans.
+While these products meet consumer needs, it is often at a high cost to borrowers.
+Panelists in this session will discuss why consumers use these products despite the costs, the availability of small dollar credit products and the impact of regulation on them, and some innovative and more affordable approaches to fulfilling the short-term credit needs of consumers.

 Rob Levy, Director of Research, Center for Financial Services Innovation

 Sarah Davies, Senior Vice President, Analytics, Product Management and Research, VantageScore Solutions, LLC

 Ryan Gilbert, Co-Founder and Chief Executive Officer, BillFloat

 QM & QRM: What it Means for Bankers